Nafusa Mountains campaign: New loyalist offensive, rebel fight for supply line

 On 17 April, a heavy artillery bombardment of all rebel-held areas in the Jabal al Gharbi District started and continued into the next day.
 The loyalist attack left 110 people dead, including both civilians and rebels, according to residents.
 Loyalist forces were reported by the rebels to be "within striking distance" of Jadu and Ar Rajban, but had been once again repelled from Zintan and Nalut.

 The shelling continued on 19 April, with four more people killed in Nalut.

 On 21 April, Al Jazeera reported that the opposition forces had seized the border crossing with Tunisia, Wazzin, forcing one hundred Gaddafi soldiers to retreat into Tunisia where they handed themselves in to Tunisian authorities.
 The rebels also claimed to have killed 15 soldiers and captured another 14 on the Libyan side of the border.
 However, all of the 100 soldiers returned from Tunisia into Libya the next day.

 NATO reported that it conducted strikes against loyalist targets in the vicinity of Zintan on 22 April.
-Two tanks, two bunkers, and some buildings were claimed to had been hit.
+Two tanks, two bunkers, and some buildings were claimed to have been hit.

 On 23 April, rebels started to bring in supplies, through the border crossing at Wazzin, to the towns under siege.
 However, the same day it was reported that Yafran had been taken by loyalist forces.

 On 24 April, a loyalist artillery barrage hit the border crossing at Wazzin in an attempt to recapture the town.
 Also, four people were killed and nine wounded when Grad rockets hit Zintan.
-The next day, two rebels were killed and three wounded in further fighting near Nalut in which the rebels claimed to had killed 45 loyalist soldiers and captured 17, although no independent sources could confirm the opposition's claims.
+The next day, two rebels were killed and three wounded in further fighting near Nalut in which the rebels claimed to have killed 45 loyalist soldiers and captured 17, although no independent sources could confirm the opposition's claims.

 On 25 April, Voice of Russia reported that rebels were still resisting in Yafran in spite of the pro-Gaddafi forces advance into the town two days previously.

 On 27 April, rebels claimed that loyalists fired at least 20 Grad rockets into the city centre of Zintan.
 Five houses were destroyed in the bombardment, which also damaged a local hospital and left three people injured.
 The Daily Telegraph reported that RAF warplanes under NATO command attacked loyalist vehicles in the region, striking a tank near Mizda and destroying a self-propelled gun near Yafran.